exodus31/Django_todolist/readme.txt

 Step 5 - Now type 'python manage.py runserver' in the cmd.You will be able to see a local link(usually starts with 'https://127') after running this command. step 6 - Now go to chrome, type that local link and you should be able to see my website!!!

+If you have any queries contact me!! mail - ee210002067@iiti.ac.in or sarthak.nandre31@gmail.com